galaxyproject/training-material/topics/variant-analysis/tutorials/dunovo/tutorial.md

 ## Re-running analyses with workflows

 Instead of manually re-running all the tools in the variant calling section, you can use a **workflow** to automatically run the same tools, but on the SSCS reads.
 Workflows let you run a chain of tools on different input data with a single click of a button.
-You can find more information on using workflows [here](../../../introduction/tutorials/galaxy-intro-101/tutorial.html#run-workflow-on-different-data).
+You can find more information on using workflows in the [Galaxy 101 introductory tutorial](../../../introduction/tutorials/galaxy-intro-101/tutorial.html#run-workflow-on-different-data).

 We've prepared two workflows which split the above analysis into two steps: